Hodge Numbers of Arbitrary Sections from Linear Sections: The computation

-giving precisely the full weight filtration of the mixed Hodge structure on $H^{n}\left(V_{d}\right)$.
+gives precisely the full weight filtration of the mixed Hodge structure on $H^{n}\left(V_{d}\right)$.

-Since the dimensions of the associated graded for the Hodge filtrations on the asymptotic mixed Hodge structure on $H^{\cdot}\left(V_{d}\right)$ are the same as those for the usual Hodge filtrations on $H^{\cdot}\left(V_{d}\right)$ , we have the following result which is somewhat complicated to state but, as the example in the Introduction shows, very easy to use. \begin{thm} In Case One
+Since the dimensions of the associated graded for the Hodge filtrations on the asymptotic mixed Hodge structure on $H^{\cdot}\left(V_{d}\right)$ are the same as those for the usual Hodge filtrations on $H^{\cdot}\left(V_{d}\right)$ , we have the following result which is somewhat complicated to state but, as the example in the Introduction shows, very easy to use. \begin{thm} Case One: For a very ample line bundle $L^{-1}$ over a projective manifold $B$ of complex dimension $n$ we consider sections $H^{0}\left(L^{-d}\right)$ as proper subvarieties $V_{d}$ of $\left|L\right|$ via the $d$-th power mapping